Healthy riparian land – land that runs along river banks and wetlands – is critical for healthy waterways.

 Well-managed riparian land also has benefits for farmers including easier stock management and access to better quality water for stock from troughs.
 Riparian vegetation also acts as windbreaks for protecting stock and reducing soil erosion.

-- Regional Riparian Action Plan Year 5 achievements report (PDF, 2.6 MB)
+- Regional Riparian Action Plans final report (PDF, 1.3 MB)

-- Regional Riparian Action Plan Year 5 achievements report (DOCX, 18.7 MB)
+- Regional Riparian Action Plans final report (DOCX, 3.1 MB)

 Photo above: Revegetation on the Grange Burn, Hamilton.
 Photo courtesy Glenelg Hopkins CMA.

-The achievements reports for the first four years of the action plan’s implementation – 2015/16 to 2018/19 – with further case studies of riparian projects across Victoria, are also available.
+The annual achievements reports for the five years of the action plan’s implementation – 2015-16 to 2019-20 – with further case studies of riparian projects across Victoria, are also available.

-The next phase of rivers and riparian land management
+The next phase of river and riparian land management